 Modern websites in big organisations are important pieces of business processes.
 Redesigning or rebuilding them is usually a complex project which has to be meticulously planned to be done right.
 It often comes as a surprise even to the companies themselves just how important the website is and how many things have to be taken into account.
-I want to offer a summary of how to go about preparing and planning.
+I want to offer a summary of how to go about preparing and planning your website redesign.
 A checklist if you like.

 The blow steps are listed in a logical order.
 They will however not be always happening one after another.
 Some parallelism will happen.
 Elements of the plan will require re-visiting and some level of iteration is also inevitable.

 This will be the first step in a website redesign planning process.
 A corporate website does many things to various users.
 It is not just the sales or marketing that are interested in what you are doing.
 You have to make sure that all important interests are accounted for.

 Identifying all stakeholders will ensure that you:

 - do not miss any important aspects the website should take into account

 We wrote a completely separate blog post listing potential stakeholders in a website redesign process.
 You can head there to better understand the types of stakeholders and their potential impact on your project.

 Before planning the new website, you should do a full analysis of the current one.
 It is tempting to skip this part in an “out with the old, in with the new” approach, but the consequences may be dire.